outshiningthateskimo/Presentation-BTI-2021/README.md

 # Presentation-BTI-2021
 ## Overview
-I created this PowerPoint presentation to serve as a comprehensive learning resource.
+I created this PowerPoint presentation to serve as a comprehensive learning resource. <br>
 It is specifically designed for students in Year 1 to ease their preparation for the Information Technology Basics class.

 ## Content